Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Async batch update by loading a CSV file on a graph instance

-Async batch update by loading a CSV file on a graph instance
+Async batch update by loading a CSV file on a graph instance  Note: This endpoint is activated only if `csm.platform.twincache.useGraphModule` property is set to true

 ### Example